A remark on statistics for detecting laboratory effects in ORDANOVA: Abstract

 \section{Abstract}

-The present study defines a new statistic for detecting laboratory effects in the analysis of ordinal variation (ORDANOVA).
-ORDANOVA is similar to the one-way analysis of variance (ANOVA) for ordinal data.
-The present study shows that the new statistic works well for an arbitrary number of ordinal levels, especially more than three ordinal levels, when conducting statistical tests to detect laboratory effects.
-In addition, a real example involving data from a collaborative study of an \textit{in vivo} test is analyzed using the proposed statistic.
+The present study provides a test statistic for detecting laboratory effects in the analysis of ordinal variation (ORDANOVA).
+The ORDANOVA is a similar analysis method to one-way analysis of variance for ordinal data; however, no appropriate statistics have been proposed for conducting statistical tests to detect laboratory effects.
+The present study proves that a statistic for representing an ordinal variation in ORDANOVA also works for conducting statistical tests for detecting laboratory effects for an arbitrary number of ordinal levels, especially more than three ordinal levels.
+In addition, a real-world example involving data from a collaborative study for an in vivo test is analyzed using the proposed statistic.